 - A valid form of payment – You will need a debit card or credit card in order to pay for your Kenyan visa fee.

 How to Apply for a Kenya Visa from Japan

 In order to start the process of obtaining a Kenya visa for Japanese, applicants will need to fill out the online application.
 This Kenya visa application form can be done from Japan and from the comfort of your own home.

 The visa application will ask you for your personal information (full name, date of birth, contact information), passport information (passport number, issue date, expiration date, nationality), and travel plans (activities, hotel, etc).
 At the end, you will be required to upload a recent photo of yourself.
 After you have filled in the application, we recommend double-checking all of the information to ensure it is correct and accurate.
 If not, it could lead to delays in getting your visa.

 Once everything is correct, you will then be directed to pay for the Kenyan visa fee and wait for the approval to be sent via email.
 The average processing time for a Kenyan visa is around two to three business days, although this can vary due to demand and other factors.
 We recommend applying for your visa in advance to avoid delays and stress.

 Getting a Kenya visa on arrival for Japanese citizens is also possible when you arrive in the country at a designated crossing.
 However, we recommend securing your Kenyan visa in advance so that you do not need to wait in line and can get to your destination quicker and with less stress.

-Your Kenyan evisa is valid for a stay of up to 90 days.
-If you wish to stay longer than the allotted 90 days in Kenya, they must apply in-person for an extension.
-Likewise, we recommend printing out a copy of your evisa confirmation email in case the immigration officer will ask for it during the border crossing.
+Your Kenyan eVisa is valid for a single stay of up to 30 days.
+If you wish to stay longer than the allotted 30 days in Kenya, they must apply in-person for an extension.
+The visa can be extended twice for up to an additional 5 months.
+We recommend printing out a copy of your evisa confirmation email in case the immigration officer will ask for it during the border crossing.